Probabilistic Principal Component Analysis (p-PCA)¶

 end;

 We instantiate the model and ask Turing to sample from it using NUTS sampler.
-The sample trajectories of $\alpha$ is plotted using the plot
+The sample trajectories of plot

 function from the package StatsPlots